J. Robert Oppenheimer Memorial Committee

 PO Box 220, Los Alamos, NM 87544

 The J. R. Oppenheimer Committee awarded its first scholarship in 1984 for $1000 to a Los Alamos High School student.
 Since that time, the Committee has been able to increase the number and value of scholarship awards due to generous donations from individuals, families, and local businesses.
 Endowments made in the name of a cherished friend or family member have become a cornerstone of the scholarship program.
-Our program has grown over the last 35 years to up to 13 scholarships to students from Los Alamos and Pojoaque Valley, Santa Fe, and Capital High Schools.
-To date, over $668,000 in scholarships have been awarded.
+Our program has grown over 40 years to award scholarships to students from Los Alamos and Pojoaque Valley, Santa Fe, Capital, Espanola High Schools, as well as Santa Fe Indian School.
+To date, over $800,000 in scholarships have been awarded.

 Scholarships are granted to graduating high school seniors; they are merit-based and recognize a variety of achievements.